A surreal tale of a young Creole girl who loses her brother in Hurricane Katrina, but harnesses Haitian vodou spirits to find him.

 In this supernatural thriller seven-year-old Creole Marie must witness the turmoil that erupts between her parents, Marianne and Boden, as they desperately search for their son.
 The beautiful and delicate Marianne is a mother whose spiritual and personal beliefs are challenged as she tries to save her son in the wake of several tragedies, while Boden is a foreign citizen whose search through the city is halted by the politics of a community in chaos.
 Marie finds solace only in the mysterious silence of the cemeteries where she discovers the haunted and terrifying Effrayant.
 He is tormented by a fragmented memory and lost in a city of death.
 With nowhere else to turn Marie descends into the world of Haitian vodou where her aunt, the priestess Aunt Ynetha, and the lwa spirits of vodou, Papa Legba, Ezili Danto, and the macabre spirit Baron Samedi guide her to her own met tet (or master of her head) Damballah the snake lwa, and the answers she seeks.
 Using the power of voodoo spirits, culture and dance, Marie helps her brother pass out of the darkness and into the light.

-The Repass is not a story about the pain and anguish of this event, but about the strength and resilience of these remarkable people.
 The repass is the New Orleans jazz funeral tradition that brings a community together to celebrate life in the face of death.
-This film reaches the darkest depths and brightest heights to celebrate this deeply spiritual tradition of renewal and renaissance 10 years after Katrina.
+It honors the passing of a life from one stage to another.
+This film honors this deeply spiritual and unique New Orleans tradition of renewal and renaissance 10 years after Katrina.

 What About Voodoo/Vodou?

-Vodou is not the same as hoodoo or voodoo.
-It is a holy, sacred and mysterious tradition of Haiti.
+Vodou is not the same as hoodoo or voodoo but the connections between Haitian vodou and New Orleans voodoo, cannot be denied.
+Vodou is a holy, sacred and mysterious tradition of Haiti that evolved as a result of indian and West African slaves hiding their religions within European Catholicism.
 What I discovered is that Vodou is not a practice of spells, it is a religion of community, of healing.
-The most intense rituals of Haiti are meant to heal the darkest ills in a tradition the celebrates balance and crossroads between the living and the dead and our place in it.
+The most intense rituals of Haiti heal the darkest ills in a tradition the celebrates the crossroads between the living and the dead and our place in it.

 Why Should You Support This Film?